-Three Popular Complementary And Alternative Therapies For Cancer Treatments
+Three Popular Complementary and Alternative Therapies for Cancer Treatments

-ginsengNew research shows that flaxseed and ginseng have something to offer patients.
+New research shows that flaxseed and ginseng have something to offer to cancer patients.

 At the American Society of Clinical Oncology’s annual meeting this weekend, researchers presented dozens of studies of high-tech approaches for fighting cancer.

-Three popular complementary and alternative therapies for cancer and cancer-related conditions—flaxseed, ginseng and shark cartilage—came up for review in rigorous trials.
+ginsengThree popular complementary and alternative therapies for cancer and cancer-related conditions— flaxseed, ginseng and shark cartilage—came up for review in rigorous trials.

 Here’s the lowdown on all three studies, and what they mean for the future of cancer treatment.